What is the Watsonville Area Water Recycling Project?

 Why is the project needed?

-The Watsonville plant is a key part of the PV Water’s long-term plan to meet the water needs of our region.
-Recycled water is a constant and reliable supply that is available year after year regardless of weather conditions.
+The Watsonville plant is a key part of the PV Water’s long-term Basin Management plan to meet the water needs of our region.
+Recycled water is a reliable supply that is available year after year regardless of weather conditions.
 In addition, California’s ongoing drought requires us to use every tool at our disposal to effectively manage our water resources.
 Recycling is a cost-effective way to maximize local resources before turning to other supplemental sources.

 How does recycling water slow seawater intrusion?